Milton, Vermont: History

 Milton was chartered by Governor Benning Wentworth of New Hampshire on June 8, 1763.
 In February 1782, the town was first settled by William Irish, Leonard Owen, Amos Mansfield, Absalom Taylor, and Thomas Dewey.
 There were approximately 300 settlers living in Milton by 1795.
 It was necessary to build a new meeting place, as meeting in private homes would no longer suffice.
 The Town House was built in 1849.
 In 1878, it was destroyed by a fire.

 Early settlers in Milton made most of their income from lumber and potash until 1840, when dairy became popular and butter and cheese were sold.
 Eventually, milk was also shipped to Boston and New York.

-Milton was home of the Catamount Speedway, which operated until 1988.
-Many racers who have gone through there went on to NASCAR fame, including Shelburne native Kevin Lepage.
+Milton was the home of Catamount Speedway, which operated from 1965 until 1988.
+Many drivers who raced there went on to prominent careers, including Shelburne native Kevin Lepage.

 Geography

 Milton is located in northern Chittenden County, bordered by Franklin County to the north and Grand Isle County to the northwest, across an arm of Lake Champlain.
-The town includes the community of Milton in the east, as well as the communities of Cozy Corner, West View, Checkerberry Village, and West Milton from east to west across the center of the town.
-The Lamoille River flows from northeast to southwest across the town, entering Lake Champlain at the town's southwest corner.
-U.S. Route 2 crosses the east arm of Lake Champlain to Grand Isle from Sand Point, just north of the Lamoille River delta.
+The town includes the community of Milton in the east, as well as the communities of Cozy Corner, West View, Checkerberry Village, Milton Falls, Milton Village, and West Milton from east to west across the center of the town.
+The Lamoille River flows from northeast to southwest across the town, entering Lake Champlain at the town's southwestern corner.
+U.S. Route 2 crosses the eastern arm of Lake Champlain to Grand Isle from Sand Point, just north of the Lamoille River delta.
 Sand Bar State Park is located along Route 2.

 According to the United States Census Bureau, the town of Milton has a total area of 157.7 sqkm, of which 133.1 sqkm is land and 24.6 sqkm, or 15.62%, is water.

+Communities

+Milton is home to many communities, many of which exist due to the travel limitations before the automobile.
+As such, many now only house people and have no churches, stores, or schools.
+A list of the Communities of the Town of Milton: